 How do I respond to the "Education" question?

-Answer "yes"; type in Humber’s information unless you earned a higher credential from another school; under "field and level of study" answers both portions of this question.
+Answer "yes"; type in Humber’s information unless you earned a higher credential from another school; under "field and level of study" answer both portions of this question.

 If I’ve never worked what should I enter under the "employment" section?